Virohan Allied & Healthcare Programs

 Allied & Healthcare programs | 20+ Partner Universities & Institutes | 98% placement record

-The NTA releases the NEET cutoff marks for various veterinary courses in India.
-The NEET Veterinary Cut-off 2025 depends on multiple factors, such as the difficulty level of the NEET exam, the total applicants, and seat availability.
-The NEET 2025 cut off for Veterinary is released by the NTA in the form of qualifying marks, whereas the admission cutoff for Veterinary will be released based on the All India Counselling of VCI.
+The NEET Veterinary Cut-off 2025 is the opening and closing ranks at which the admission to veterinary courses is granted during the counselling.
+The NEET veterinary cutoff depends on multiple factors, such as the difficulty level of the NEET exam, the total applicants, and seat availability.
+The NEET 2025 cut off for Veterinary is released by the NTA in the form of qualifying marks, whereas the admission cutoff for Veterinary is released based on the All India Counselling of VCI.

 The veterinary courses offered in India include Bachelor of Veterinary Science and Animal Husbandry (B.V.Sc & A.H.), and Bachelor of Veterinary Science (B.V.Sc).
 The duration of these courses are 5.5 and 5 years respectively, including internships.
 To secure admission to a veterinary course through NEET, candidates must satisfy the NEET cut off criteria set by the respective veterinary colleges.
 With NEET college predictor, candidates can predict their chances of admission.